How We Partner With Advocates

 Our Work This Session

-During the 2026 Legislative Session, MFN’s public policy work is focused on:
+During the 2026 Legislative Session, MFN’s public policy work was focused on:

 Our Top Legislative Priorities